Muhammad Muhsin

 to register my gratitude to Allah (SWT) for everything, not just sparing my

 life.
-I and my wife have been living in peace and prosperity since our marriage.
+My wife and I have been living in peace and prosperity since our marriage.

 We are still childless, as you would